 At the first sign of potential nerve compression injury, take all necessary steps to relieve pressure in the affected area and/or possible sources of the compression.
 This may involve shifting the position to relieve pressure from the rope (which bottoms may also be able to do for themselves), but likely involves removing/untying the rope and/or ending the session completely and removing all rope.

 The level of experience and risk profile of both the top and the bottom will determine your response.
 However, if changing position doesn’t cause immediate and noticeable relief, and untying in the specific area doesn’t cause immediate and noticeable relief, we advise ending the session and removing all rope.
 Please note that time is a significant factor in nerve compression injuries, and the sooner you address the issue, the more likely the issue will be minor and will heal quickly on its own.
 Every minute you delay can greatly increase the damage.

 The current commonly-accepted initial treatment for nerve compression injuries is listed below.
 However, note that there are some disagreements in the medical community.
 We recommend reading “First aid for nerve damage” for a more complete understanding.

-In all cases, and regardless of the first aid approach used: if symptoms do not lessen in two to three days — or if there is pain and/or other symptoms accompanying the injury — see a doctor as soon as possible (with urgency determined by degree of mobility loss and/or pain).
+In all cases, and regardless of the first aid approach used: if symptoms do not lessen in 24-48 hours — or if there is pain and/or other symptoms accompanying the injury — see a doctor as soon as possible (with urgency determined by degree of mobility loss and/or pain).